-July 1 through June 30.
-Local government employees in covered correctional service for a county administered jail or correctional facility or in a regional correctional facility administered by multiple counties, who are directly responsible for security, custody and control of persons confined in jail or facility, who are expected to respond to incidents within the jail or facility, and who are not members of the Public Employees Police and Fire Fund.
-Shown as a percent of salary: Member 5.83% Employer 8.75% Member contributions are "picked up" according to the provisions of Internal Revenue Code 414(h).
-Local Government Correctional Service during which member contributions were made (effective July 1, 1999).
-May also include certain leaves of absence, military service and periods while temporary Worker's Compensation is paid.
-Includes amounts deducted for deferred compensation or supplemental retirement plans, net income from fees and sick leave payments funded by the employer.
-Excludes unused annual leaves and sick leave payments, severance payments, Workers' Compensation benefits and employer-paid flexible spending accounts, cafeteria plans, healthcare expense accounts, day-care expenses, fringe benefits and the cost of insurance coverage.
-Average of the five highest successive years of salary.
-Average Salary is based on all Allowable Service if less than five years.
-Hired before July 1, 2010: 100% vested after 3 years of Allowable Service.
-Hired after June 30, 2010: 50% vested after 5 years of Allowable Service; 60% vested after 6 years of Allowable Service; 70% vested after 7 years of Allowable Service; 80% vested after 8 years of Allowable Service; 90% vested after 9 years of Allowable Service; 100% vested after 10 years of Allowable Service.
+yees in covered correctional service for a county ctional facility or in a regional correctional facility counties, who are directly responsible for security, conscious confined in jail or facility, who are expected to a the jail or facility, and who are not members of the nd Fire Fund. "picked up" according to the provisions of Internal "picked up" according to the provisions of Internal "picked up" according to the provisions of Internal Local Government Correctional Service during which member contributions were made (effective July 1, 1999).
+May also include certain leaves of absence, military service and periods while temporary Worker's Compensation is paid. ted for deferred compensation or supplemental me from fees and sick leave payments funded by the d annual leaves and sick leave payments, severance mpensation benefits and employer-paid flexible eria plans, healthcare expense accounts, day-care and the cost of insurance coverage. st successive years of salary.
+Average Salary is based less than five years.
+100% vested after 3 years of Allowable Service.
+50% vested after 5 years of Allowable Service; 60% vested after 6 years of Allowable Service; 70% vested after 7 years of Allowable Service;